 One of the first considerations is choosing a focal point for the living room and especially where you want to create conversation areas.
 Your selection and arrangement of living room furniture should keep this element in mind.
-Only then can you move to the details of planning lighting, then choosing area rugs, art and accessories.
+Only then can you move to the details of planning lighting, then you can begin choosing area rugs, art, and accessories.

 02 of 08

 You spend a third of your life in the bedroom, so you should carefully consider strategies for making it a restful place.
 Start with choosing the bed and the other bedroom furniture.
 While you may be able to save money in other areas, buying a good-quality mattress and pillows is always a sound investment.